Violieren: The 1561 Landjuweel

 In 1561 a large competition of 13 chambers of rhetoric in the Duchy of Brabant was organised by De Violieren in Antwerp.
 The competition called 'landjuweel' in Dutch ('jewel of the land') was held at 7-year intervals between 1515 and 1541.
 But because of the public turmoil in the Low Countries there was an interruption of 20 years before De Violieren, which had won the last landjuweel, organised another edition of the competition.
 A landjuweel involved performances of drama, processions, tableaux vivants and recitations of poetry.
-An estimated 5,000 participants from twelve different cities traveled to Antwerp for the 1561 event.
+An estimated 5,000 participants from twelve cities traveled to Antwerp for the 1561 event.

 Willen van Haecht who was at the time the factor (poet in title) of De Violieren wrote the invitations and introductory material for the 1561 landjuweel.
 This material was intended as a sort of mission statement for the event and gave it a political, literary and economic framing.
 In the 1561 competition the participating chambers were required to provide a solution for the issues of peace, knowledge and community in every part of the competition.
 The invitation and moralities of the competition, as well as other poetic works, were published in 1562 under the title Spelen van sinne, vol scoone moralisacien, vvtleggingen ende bediedenissen op alle loeflijcke consten with a preface by van Haecht.
 The Caerte or invitation letter for the landjuweel was written by van Haecht in the form of a poem of 13 stanzas of 11 lines (rhyme scheme AABAABBCBBC) and starting and ending with the motto of De Violieren which was Vvt ionsten versaemt (gathered in a spirit of goodwill).

 The prologue to the actual plays written by van Haecht describes how Rhetorica has been sleeping in the protective lap of Antwerp where it was discovered by three nymphs.
 The first two plays performed prior to the actual start of the landjuweel were by the hand of van Haecht.
 The first play called Oordeel van Tmolus tusschen Apollo en Pan, deals with the mythological theme of the judgement of Midas.
 Midas had ruled in favour of Pan in a musical performance competition between Apollo and Pan.
 As punishment Apollo had transformed Midas' ears into ass' ears.
 Midas tried to hide his ears from god but failed to do so.
 Apparently, the author wanted to produce a Renaissance work, while drawing his material from classical mythology.
 However, in the second part of the play, it turns into medieval sotterny (farce).
 Van Haecht also wrote the second preliminary play that was called the Prologue in which he extolled the virtue of unity.
 Van Haecht also wrote the farewell piece, Oorloff oft Adieu, and the closing piece of another theatre competition held at the same time as the landjuweel referred to as haagspel.
 In the farewell piece, he advances the thesis that the decadence of Rome and that of other ancient empires should not be attributed to the disbelief or rejection of God, but to the decline of the arts.